 Schedule of National Police Week Events

-- May 12, 2017 - Police Unity Tour Arrival Ceremony - 2:00 p.m.
-National Law Enforcement Officers Memorial at the 400 block of E Street, NW.
-Washington DC.
-The event is designed to raise awareness of Law Enforcement Officers who have died in the line of duty and to raise funds for the National Law Enforcement Officer’s Memorial and Museum.
+- May 12, 2019: Police Unity Tour Arrival Ceremony begins at 2 p.m. at the National Law Enforcement Officers Memorial.
+The event is designed to raise awareness of law enforcement officers who have died in the line of duty and to raise funds for the National Law Enforcement Officer’s Memorial and Museum.

-- May 14 and 16, 2017- National Police Survivors Conference and C.O.P.S.
-Kids/Teens Sponsored by Concerns of Police Survivors (C.O.P.S.) at the Hilton Alexandria Mark Center Hotel at 5000 Seminary Rd Alexandria, VA.
+- May 14 and 16, 2019: National Police Survivors Conference and C.O.P.S.
+Kids/Teens Sponsored by Concerns of Police Survivors (C.O.P.S.) takes place over two sessions at the Hilton Alexandria Mark Center Hotel in Alexandria, Virginia.
 Family and co-worker survivors have opportunities to receive support to understanding grief, prepare for trial, learn new coping skills, and build connections with others.
-School aged children of fallen officers spend the day at Quantico taking part in activities specially tailored for their age.
-For more information, visit www.nationalcops.org or call (573) 346-4911.
+School-aged children of fallen officers spend the day at Quantico taking part in activities specially tailored for their age.

-- May 15, 2017- Annual National Peace Officers' Memorial Service - Sponsored by the Grand Lodge Fraternal Order of Police and the Grand Lodge Fraternal Order of Police Auxiliary.
-The Memorial Service will be held on the West Front of the U.S. Capitol in Washington, DC.
-The service begins at 11:00 a.m. and is expected to run approximately 2 hours.
+- May 15, 2019: 38th Annual National Peace Officers' Memorial Service, sponsored by the Grand Lodge Fraternal Order of Police and the Grand Lodge Fraternal Order of Police Auxiliary, will be held on the West Front of the U.S. Capitol.
+The service begins at 11 a.m. and lasts about two hours.
 Law enforcement attendees are encouraged to attend in dress uniform.
 All attendees will be required to go through metal detectors before entering the grounds of the Capitol.
-The Wreath Laying Ceremony will be held immediately following the Memorial Service at the National Law Enforcement Officers Memorial, located in the 400 block of E Street, NW.
-Washington DC.
+The Wreath Laying Ceremony will be held immediately following the memorial service.

-The National Law Enforcement Officers Memorial Fund is a private non-profit organization that is working to create the National Law Enforcement Museum to tell the story of American law enforcement through high-tech, interactive exhibitions, historical artifacts and extensive educational programming.
-Read more about plans for the Museum.
+The National Law Enforcement Officers Memorial Fund is a private, non-profit organization that is working to create the National Law Enforcement Museum to tell the story of American law enforcement through high-tech, interactive exhibitions, historical artifacts and extensive educational programming.